 Cold season has arrived.
-It’s a good idea to prepare yourself.
 Of course, taking preventative measures is always essential.
 But if this is one of those seasons when sickness gets past you, here are some things you can do.

-Now, this article is more about calming annoying persistent coughs.
+This article is about calming annoying persistent coughs.
 You know, the type that exhausts your lungs and fatigues the muscles in your head and chest to the point they feel tight.

 Before we get into what to do, make sure you are prepared.
 Here’s what you will need.